Watch past educational presentations and see live events in real time

 The best care starts with the best information

 Advocates for Arthritis is an annual event that brings together rheumatology professionals and patients to advocate on behalf of the rheumatology community.
 During the event, attendees will hear from top representatives from key legislative and regulatory agencies and meet with their members of Congress to discuss current issues affecting the rheumatology community.
 Participating in Advocates for Arthritis is a great way for ACR and ARP members to engage in the legislative process and increase awareness of rheumatology on Capitol Hill.

-On September 9 - 10, ACR and ARP physicians, health professionals, and patients will converge on our nation’s capital to make our voices heard for rheumatology.
+On September 9 - 10, 2019 ACR and ARP physicians, health professionals, and patients will converge on our nation’s capital to make our voices heard for rheumatology.
 The program will include advocacy training, prominent guest speakers, and visits with senators and representatives in Congress.
 RheumPAC, Government Affairs, Board members, and fellows-in-training attending Advocacy 101 will arrive in D.C. early to meet on September 8.
+Please check back to see the recap.